hashmat-wani/SPM/README.md

 Semester Process Management

-This is a standalone system designed to automate/reduce the effort and time of maintaining/retrieving data stored by using files and registers in CSA Department of our college.
-The record of every student, courses, teachers were handled manually and there was no use of any computer.
+This is a standalone system designed to automate/reduce the effort and time of maintaining/retrieving data stored by using files and registers in the CSA Department of our college.
+The record of every student, course, and teacher was handled manually and there was no use of any computer.
 This project contains mainly the following sections:
 - STUDENT INFORMATION
 - STAFF INFORMATION
 - STUDENT RECORDS (ADD/MODIFY/DELETE)